 Mozzarella has a uniquely sweet taste from water buffalo milk and a soft texture with high moisture.
 Compared to feta cheese, mozzarella contains a much lower sodium level.
-In addition to pizzas, mozzarella is the ideal topping for salads, meat, and sandwiches as well.
-Choosing the best mozzarella cheese can make your dish more delicious!

 If you are curious about how mozzarella is made, let’s give the following video a try: